open-telemetry/opentelemetry-go/log/DESIGN.md

 	SeverityText      string
 	Body              string

+	// The fields below are for optimizing the implementation of
+	// Attributes and AddAttributes.

 	// Allocation optimization: an inline array sized to hold
 	// the majority of log calls (based on examination of open-source
 	// code).
-It holds the start of the list of Attrs. front [nAttrsInline]attribute.KeyValue
+It holds the start of the list of attributes. front [nAttrsInline]attribute.KeyValue

-	// The number of Attrs in front. nFront int
+	// The number of attributes in front. nFront int

-	// The list of Attrs except for those in front.
+	// The list of attributes except for those in front.
 	// Invariants:
 	//   - len(back) > 0 iff nFront == len(front)
 	//   - Unused array elements are zero.
 Used to detect mistakes.